Public comments at LCS board meeting surround controversial graduation decision

 “I understand the need for a larger space to conduct the ceremony, but there are alternatives to a place that is a religious organization and that works actively against a large portion of the American populous,” Williams told the board.

-Liberty has long hosted graduation ceremonies for public schools in nearby counties due to its large event space.
+Liberty has long hosted graduation ceremonies for public schools in nearby counties because of its large event space.

 “Liberty University is proud to support our local Lynchburg community in a variety of ways, and we are happy to host the Lynchburg City Schools for their graduation ceremonies for the Class of 2020,” Scott Lamb, Liberty’s senior vice president of communications and public engagement, said in a statement last week.
 “Because of the ample seating inside the Vines Center, graduates will be able to have all their family members join them on their memorable day of joy.”